-Gazebos can make a very attractive and functional focal point in many gardens.
-They draw the eye down the garden and entice you to go and sit in them and relax with a good book and favourite beverage.
+Garden gazebos make stunning and functional focal points.
+Design wise, they draw your eye down the garden and entice you to go and relax in them with a good book and a snack.

-How do you know if a gazebo is right for your garden?
+Is a gazebo is right for your garden design?

-A lot of it will come down to how much space you have available.
-Gazebos do tend to be at least 2m wide.
-Yes, you can get them a little smaller than that, but they need to be a certain size so that they look in proportion to their height.
+Much of your decision will come down to space.
+Gazebos do tend to be at least 2 metres wide.
+Yes, you can get them a little smaller than that, but they must be the right size so that they look good in proportion to their height.

-So in really tiny gardens, something of that size will probably dominate too much.
-The way I tend to choose where, and if, to add a gazebo in the garden is, first, I draw in a circular seating area on the garden plan.
+In tiny gardens, a 2-metre wide gazebo may dominate too much.
+I tend to choose where, and if, I should add a gazebo by first drawing in a circular seating area on my garden plan.

-So, once I have designed the lawn main patio area, then if it looks like there’s room at the end of the garden I’ll just draw in a circle to represent that secondary seating area.
-Then I take a look at the surrounding garden, the overall size, the existing structures like sheds and pergolas, that type of thing.
+Once I’ve designed the lawn and main patio area, I am in a better position to judge space in any garden.
+If it looks like there’s room at the end of the garden, I’ll insert a circle to represent a gazebo for a secondary seating area.
+I also take into account the surrounding garden, its overall size and existing structures such as sheds and pergolas, before making a final decision.

-The reason for the circle is twofold.
-Firstly, because the gazebo is going to need a solid base of some description to stand on.
-Secondly, it’s nice to make more of a feature of it, so a circular brick edge with gravel or paving in it and the gazebo makes for a nice feature.
+If nothing else is vying for attention, I will often include a gazebo and mark it on my plan as a circle.
+The reason for the circle is twofold: Firstly, a gazebo needs a solid base to stand on.
+Secondly, it’s nice to make your gazebo into a feature – a circular brick edge with gravel or paving in it makes the area all the more attractive.

 What type of gazebo should you choose?

-One company I’ve come across recently (though I’ve not actually purchased from them yet) are Greenfingers.
-They are a UK based company and currently have a sale on some of their gazebos.
-They also have an excellent range of garden furniture and garden features.
+One company I’ve come across recently (though I’ve not actually purchased from them yet) is Greenfingers.
+They are a UK based company and occasionally have sales on some of their gazebos.
+They also have an excellent range of garden furniture and features.

 They also have this very cute wicker gazebo that would look great in any cottage or natural style of garden.
-See more details about it here:
+See more details here:

-I feel I should have come up with a witty punchline, but alas no. As far as I can tell there isn’t a great deal of difference between summerhouse and a gazebo except perhaps the shape.
-Most gazebos do tend to be hexagonal in shape.
-To me, summerhouses seem to be like glorified sheds with windows.
-Whereas gazebos seem to be more attractive in shape and design.
+I feel I should have come up with a witty punchline, but alas no. As far as I can tell there isn’t a great deal of difference between summerhouse and a gazebo except, perhaps, the shape.
+Most gazebos tend to be hexagonal.
+To me, summer houses are more like glorified sheds with windows, while gazebos seem to be more elegant in shape and design.

-The main factor you should think about when deciding if a gazebo is worth the expense, is how much are likely to use it.
-If you’re someone that likes to read, write or paint in the garden then a gazebo will give you opportunities to do that when the weather is not hundred percent perfect, especially if you’ve added electricity to it.
-Even if you never use them, they are still very attractive garden focal points.
+Think about how much you are likely to use it.
+If you’re someone who likes to read, write or paint in the garden, then a gazebo gives you opportunities to do so when the weather is not a hundred percent perfect – all the more so if you add electricity.
+Equally, if you never use it, a gazebo still makes a very attractive focal point in your garden.

-Having a solid structure in between the planting, especially if it’s painted a nice colour, visually breaks up the planting and creates interest.
-Though admittedly a gazebo is a very expensive way to do that.
-A bench would be much cheaper!
+From a design perspective, having a solid structure in between the planting areas, especially if it’s painted an attractive colour, visually breaks up the garden and creates added interest.

-BUT do be warned, garden features alone will NOT give you a stunning garden – you have to get the design layout right first.
-If you don’t know how to do that then…
+BUT be warned: garden features alone will NOT create a stunning garden!
+You must get the design layout right first.
+To help you do this…